 A lot of the venues open around 10 a.m. and close late.

 Like most Disney projects these days it was opened in phases.
 Work started in 2013 and over the last couple of years it has undergone a radical transformation.
 The first phase of Town Center opened on May 15, 2016 and nearly all construction work was completed by the summer of 2016.

 There are now roughly twice as many shops, restaurants and entertainment venues, some 150 in total.

-The West Side is one of the original elements of the former Downtown Disney and provides a number of entertainment venues including La Nouba by Cirque du Soleil (closing in December 2017), Disney Quest (closed in July 2017), the House of Blues, Splitsville Luxury Lanes, AMC Movies at Disney Springs 24 and Characters in Flight operated by Aerophile.
+The West Side is one of the original elements of the former Downtown Disney and provides a number of entertainment venues including Drawn to Life by Cirque du Soleil (opening in March 2020), the NBA Experience, the House of Blues Music Hall, Splitsville Luxury Lanes, AMC Movies at Disney Springs 24 and Aérophile: The World Leader in Balloon Flight.

 There are also a number of restaurants plus food trucks and shops.

-The existing landmark Planet Hollywood restaurant has been transformed into The Planet Hollywood Observatory.
+The landmark Planet Hollywood restaurant has been transformed into The Planet Hollywood Observatory.

-The main change for West Side is the introduction of elevated walkways themed on abandoned overhead railroad tracks, offering shade to passing visitors.
+The main theme change for West Side is the introduction of “elevated walkways” themed on abandoned overhead railroad tracks, offering shade to passing visitors.